 How Does a Personal Loan Affect Your Credit Score

-Your credit score is estimated by considering five different factors, such as new credit, credit mix, duration of credit history, payment history, and amounts owed.
+Your credit score is estimated by considering five different factors new credit, credit mix, duration of credit history, payment history, and amounts owing.
 According to FICO, 10% of your credit score is calculated by any recently opened credit lines or new debt.
 In addition, the remaining 10% is determined by your credit mix or the total number of open credit lines (including secured credit cards).
+These precise percentages differ between the three major credit rating agencies.

-A personal loan can help affect your credit score positively by increasing your credit mix and enhancing your payment history.
-Additionally, debt consolidation might help you improve your credit usage percentage.
+A personal loan can help you by increasing your credit mix and enhancing your payment history.
+Additionally, it helps to improve your credit utilization ratio if you utilize debt consolidation.

 Payment history